wildfly/quickstart/wsba-participant-completion-simple/README.md

 The example demonstrates the basics of implementing a WS-BA enabled Web service.
 It is beyond the scope of this quickstart to demonstrate more advanced features.
 In particular

-1. The Service does not implement the required hooks to support recovery in the presence of failures.
+* The Service does not implement the required hooks to support recovery in the presence of failures.
-2. It also does not utilize a transactional back end resource.
+* It also does not utilize a transactional back-end resource.
-3. Only one Web service participates in the protocol.
+* Only one web service participates in the protocol.
 As WS-BA is a coordination protocol, it is best suited to multi-participant scenarios.

 For a more complete example, please see the XTS demonstrator application that ships with the Narayana project: http://narayana.io.